SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/LanguageTour.rst

             return -1
         }

+Without generics,
-Without generics, you'd need to write an identical function for each type you wanted to support---``findIndexOfInt()``, ``findIndexOfDouble``, etc.
+you'd need to write an identical function for each type you wanted to support – ``findIndexOfInt()``, ``findIndexOfDouble``, etc.

 Swift makes it easy to write a generic version, which works with any element that supports an equality test:

 .. testcode:: generics